Paygate/PayWeb_Standalone_Payment_Portal/README.md

 # PayWeb_Standalone_Payment_Portal
 ## PayGate Standalone Payment Portal v1.0.2

 This is the PayGate PayWeb3 Standalone Payment Portal.
-Please feel free to contact the PayGate support team at support@paygate.co.za should you require any assistance.
+Please feel free to contact the PayGate support team at supportsa@dpogroup.com should you require any assistance.

 ## Installation
 [![How To Setup a PayGate PayWeb3 Standalone Payment Portal](https://appinlet.com/wp-content/uploads/2021/06/How-To-Setup-a-PayGate-PayWeb3-Standalone-Payment-Portal-.jpg)](https://www.youtube.com/watch?v=cKIhEPX2tA4 "How To Setup a PayGate PayWeb3 Standalone Payment Portal")